 Faulty steering components

 Truck tire blowouts

 Our attorneys have the investigative resources to uncover the causes of truck accidents and determine who was responsible for the accident.
 We have access to experts in accident reconstruction, truck maintenance and other relevant fields who help us prepare our cases.
 We will put our skill and experience to work for you to help you obtain full and fair compensation for the losses you have suffered.

 Have you or a loved one been injured in a truck accident?
-Call today to speak with an experienced accidents due to truck maintenance lawyer.
+Call today to speak with an experienced accident due to truck maintenance lawyer.
 Contact us to learn how we can help you recover full and fair money damages for your truck accident injuries and financial losses.
-From our offices in Morgantown, our truck accident lawyers represent clients in car accident and motor vehicle injury cases throughout West Virginia: 304-594-1800 or after hours, 304-216-6695.
+From our offices in Morgantown, our truck accident lawyers represent clients in car accident and motor vehicle injury cases throughout West Virginia: 304-594-1800.